Diamondbacks vs Padres Prediction - MLB Picks 8/18/23

 Padres Preview & Projected Starter

-San Diego moved to 59-64 after defeating Arizona.
-The Padres used an electric eighth inning to get back into the win column, and they’ll look to carry that momentum into Saturday’s action.
+San Diego moved to 58-64 after losing to Arizona.
+The Padres couldn’t get anything going against Zac Gallen last night, and they’ll attempt to regroup here Friday.
 The San Diego offense is scoring 4.31 runs per game, while batting .228, with a .317 on-base percentage.
 The pitching staff carries a 3.76 ERA, with a 1.23 WHIP.

 Padres Player Trends & Props